siddhpant/bodha/content/posts/2023/10/14/kernel_qemu_setup/index.md

 We need to use the `modules_install` make recipe to copy them to a location, and somehow access it inside the VM.
 We can achieve that using virtio 9P filesystem.
 That's why I had mentioned we need to enable it during the configuration.

-Let's copy the modules to a folder named `.compiled_modules` in the tree root.
+Let's copy the modules to a new folder named `.compiled_modules` in the tree root.
 Note that the name starts with a dot, because the `.gitignore` is configured to ignore most hidden files and folders.

 ```shell
 $ make INSTALL_MOD_PATH=./.compiled_modules modules_install